kpreisser/AsyncReaderWriterLockSlim/README.md

 ## Lock Methods

-The lock provides synchronous `Enter...()` methods for the different lock modes that block until the lock has been aquired, and asynchronous `Enter...Async()` methods that "asynchronously block" by returning a [`Task`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task) that will complete once the lock has been aquired.
+The lock provides synchronous `Enter...()` methods for the different lock modes that block until the lock has been acquired, and asynchronous `Enter...Async()` methods that "asynchronously block" by returning a [`Task`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task) that will complete once the lock has been acquired.

-For each `Enter...()` and `Enter...Async()` method there is also a `TryEnter...()` and `TryEnter...Async()` method that allow you to specify an integer time-out, and return a `Boolean` that indicates if the lock could be aquired within that time-out.
+For each `Enter...()` and `Enter...Async()` method there is also a `TryEnter...()` and `TryEnter...Async()` method that allow you to specify an integer time-out, and return a `Boolean` that indicates if the lock could be acquired within that time-out.

 You must make sure to call the corresponding `Exit...()` method to release the lock once you don't need it anymore.